Source code for gigl.src.common.graph_builder.gbml_graph_protocol

 def global_node_to_subgraph_node_mapping(

-self, global_node_to_subgraph_node_mapping: Dict[Node, Node]
+self, global_node_to_subgraph_node_mapping: dict[Node, Node]

 ) -> None: